barzan/dbseer/README.md

 DBSeer's internal logic is written in MATLAB (or GNU Octave 4.0.0 or higher) and Julia.
 The middleware and GUI front-end are both written in Java.

-<Note>: In this documentation we will refer to both servers and clients.
+Note: In this documentation we will refer to both servers and clients.
 The server refers to the machines running your database management system (e.g., MySQL) and/or running DBSeer's middleware.
 The client is used to refer to the machine (e.g., your laptop) where you will lunch DBSeer's GUI and can manage your database and middleware from.

 **1. Dependencies**